Bill has been an information systems professional for more than 30 years. He enjoys writing about cooking, local history, and technology.

 - Be able to record and playback shows from/to multiple TVs.

 - Easy set-up and easy to use, preferably using only one remote.

 - Equipment should be affordable.

 Cable Company Gotcha's

 I called my cable company to see how I could cut down on my monthly bill and found that if I downgraded to a package with greatly reduced programming, it would only reduce the cost by about $20.
-Looking at my itemized bill I discovered that I was paying around $60 per month just for equipment: 3 set-top boxes, a DVR, and some fees and taxes.
+Looking at my itemized bill, I discovered that I was paying around $60 per month just for equipment: three set-top boxes, a DVR, and some fees and taxes.

 If free TV is all you want, go forth and enjoy!
 The rest of this article deals with other functions and options.

 Use One Antenna to Feed Several TVs and Add DVR Functionality

 Now I have the ability to view the over-the-air (OTA) channels that I want for free.